cherise-tan/data-structures-algorithms/README.md

   * Firstly if 'n' is 0 or 1, the answer will be '0' or '1'
   * Then keep reducing down the fib() function, until you end up adding a series of '1's
     * ```return fib(n-1) + fib(n-2);```
+* Recursive solution -> MEMOISED
+  * The recursive solution has an EXPONENTIAL runtime complexity -> runtime can be dramatically improved using MEMOISATION
+  * Do this by passing the slow version of fibonacci into a memoisation function, which will return a fast memoised version of fibonacci
+  * Then assign 'fib' to the memoisation function calling the fibonacci function: ```const fib = memoize(slowFib);```
+    * Note that 'fib' is exported in our module.exports (allows test.js to run)

 ## Fizzbuzz
 * Requires use of a for-loop, and if-else statements